 LESSON 5: The details matter so much less than the relationships.

 I spent months designing and redesigning my website.

 I’ve renamed my Facebook group at least five times.

 I’ve lost momentum.

-The named and renamed programs and groups matter SO MUCH LESS than the relationships I’ve built with the humans within them, and I wish I had realized that sooner.
+The names of the programs matter SO MUCH LESS than the relationships I’ve built with the humans within them, and I wish I had realized that sooner.